-Black, Indigenous, and People of Color have experienced a broad spectrum of discrimination and inequality rooted in America’s racist origins, which contributes to overall health outcomes.
+Black, Indigenous, and People of Color (BIPOC) have experienced a broad spectrum of discrimination and inequality rooted in America’s racist origins, which contributes to overall health outcomes.
 It is also a month to celebrate the incredible accomplishments historically marginalized groups have made despite barriers to care and quality services.
 It is important that we shine a light on both the harm done and the perseverance despite obstacles.

 BIPOC Mental Health Awareness Month, originally designated as Bebe Moore Campbell National Minority Mental Health Awareness Month, was formally recognized in 2008, due to the work of American author, journalist, teacher, and mental health advocate, Bebe Moore Campbell.
 She worked tirelessly to bring awareness to the mental health needs of Black and other historically marginalized communities.
-Diagnosis rates of mental health conditions in African Americans are similar to those of the general population.

 Learning about how race, culture, and identity factor into mental health is the first step in understanding the unique lived experiences of everyone and addressing inequality.